MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 The following fields and conventions apply to both VMConnection and VMBoundPort:

-- Computer: Fully-qualified domain name of reporting machine
+- Computer: Fully qualified domain name of reporting machine
 - AgentId: The unique identifier for a machine running Azure Monitor Agent or the Log Analytics agent
 - Machine: Name of the Azure Resource Manager resource for the machine exposed by ServiceMap.
 It's of the form *m-{GUID}*, where *GUID* is the same GUID as AgentId
 - Process: Name of the Azure Resource Manager resource for the process exposed by ServiceMap.
 It's of the form *p-{hex string}*.
 Process is unique within a machine scope and to generate a unique process ID across machines, combine Machine and Process fields.